 - SaaS changes the way the software is delivered to the customers.
-In the traditional software model, the software is delivered as a license-based product that needs to be installed in the end user device. - Since SaaS is delivered as an on-demand service over the Internet, there is no need to install the software to the end user's devices. - SaaS services can be accessed or disconnected at any time based on the end user's needs. - SaaS services can be accessed from any lightweight web browsers on any devices such as laptops, tablets, and smartphones. - Some of the SaaS services can be accessed from a thin client that does not contain much storage space and cannot run much software like the traditional desktop RCs. - The important benefits of using thin clients for accessing the SaaS approaction are as follows: oitsiss less vulnerable to
+In the traditional software model, the software is delivered as a license-based product that needs to be installed in the end user device. - Since SaaS is delivered as an on-demand service over the Internet, there is no need to install the software to the end user's devices. - SaaS services can be accessed or disconnected at any time based on the end user's needs. - SaaS services can be accessed from any lightweight web browsers on any devices such as laptops, tablets, and smartphones. - Some of the SaaS services can be accessed from a thin client that does not contain much storage space and cannot run much software like the traditional desktop PCs. - The important benefits of using thin clients for accessing the SaaS application are as follows: it is less vulnerable to attack, has a longer life cycle, consumes less power, and is less expensive

-A typical SaaS provider may provide business services, social networks, document management, and mail services
+A typical SaaS provider may provide business services, social networks, document management, and mail services as shown in Figure 5.8: